Here are the lovely people who are helping to organise DARTS6:

 Hilary is a veteran of the DARTS conference series, having been on the organising committee since DARTS2 in 2009.
 She is also Marketing and Communications Officer for CILIP ARLG South West.
 She works at the University of Bath as Subject Librarian for Mechanical, Electronic & Electrical Engineering and has special interests in research support, information literacy for STEM subjects and staff development.
 Hilary’s non-professional interests include learning Welsh, buying too many dresses, and getting nostalgic about 90s indie music.

 Having qualified as a librarin in the mid-1990s, Theresa returned to her academic origins and undertook archaeological research culminating in a PhD in Archaeology (medieval sculpture) from the University of Southampton.
 Subsequently she has worked as an archaeological consultant in Devon, and was the Archivist at Bryanston School in Dorset for two years.
-She has also continued her professional library career, mainly within university libraries and is currently the Copyright and Research Support Librarian at the University of St Mark & St John, Plymouth.
+She has also continued her professional library career, mainly within university libraries and is currently the Research Services Officer at the University of St Mark & St John, Plymouth.
 Theresa is a committee member of the Devon Buildings Group, enjoys going to music gigs, and watches a lot of comedy with her teenage daughter.
 She aspires to (but, as yet, fails to achieve) significant patisserie skills and considers chocolate an art form.